 Burning Mouth Syndrome

-If we took the combined emails we received about problems of Burning Mouth Syndrome, this common thread of a person’s story goes something like this:
+If we took the combined emails we received about problems of Burning Mouth Syndrome, a common thread would create a cumulative person’s that would go something like this:

 Fortunately, some people diagnosed with Burning Mouth Syndrome do get benefits from anti-depressants.
 We see some of these patients as they continue to seek other options.
 We also see the people for whom anti-depressants did not provide relief.
 They are looking for something that may help them.